scottmotorrad/scottmotorraddrinks/atxbourbon.com/source/_posts/Review-39-Russell-s-Reserve-Single-Barrel-Oak-Liquor-Cabinet-Pick.md

 **Finish**: Still long and still oak fading to vanilla

 ## Conclusion
 Another great store pick from Oak Liquor Cabinet.
 This one is a little hot for me neat but is delicious on ice.
-I'd love to try a variation on this that was aged for a few more year or finished somehow to add a another note and tame the heat a bit.
+I'd love to try a variation on this that was aged for a few more years or finished somehow to add a another note and tame the heat a bit.
 So far this is my favorite expression from Wild Turkey but I'll have to try some more of their high end offerings.

 **7** - a solid whiskey I'd happily order at bar if they don't have something 8+